Location

 Course structure:

 Afternoon learning is optional.
-You will benefit most from the course if you use the afternoon sessions for recap and self-taught learning.
-We will provide some exercise suggestions for you.
+You will benefit most from the course if you have some time for recap and self-taught learning.

 Short course description:

 Running over four half-day sessions, this hands-on and interactive online course will give you an introduction to spatial data analysis in an open-source environment.
 The course will focus on the use of QGIS and R as well as providing a theoretical background to working with spatial data and Geographical Information Systems (GIS).
-This is a beginner's course for spatial analysis and QGIS.
-Basic knowledge of R is beneficial.
+This is a beginner's course for spatial analysis.
+Having basic knowledge of (non-spatial) R is strongly recommended.

-The course will help you to understand the key principals of working with spatial data in a Graphical User Interface (GUI) using QGIS and in a programming environment using R and show you how to perform the same tasks across both platforms.
+The course will help you to understand the key principals of working with spatial data in a Graphical User Interface (GUI) using QGIS and in a programming environment using R and show you how to perform similar tasks across both platforms.

 You will learn best practices for processing spatial data and producing maps, allowing you to create high-quality outputs for environmental science.
-The course will have demonstrations alongside practical sessions, where you will learn by completing exercises, with skilled trainers on hand to guide and assist.
-Detailed documentation will also accompany the training, helping to walk you through the material and providing a useful resource for future learning.
+The course allows you to learn by doing practical sessions alongside the trainer.
+The trainers are always on hand to guide and assist.
+Detailed documentation will also accompany the training, helping you to walk through the material and provide a useful resource for future learning.

 Learning outcomes: